PA schools allowing more sports fans after court ruling - WHIZ News

 HARRISBURG, Pa.
-(AP) — Some Pennsylvania school districts are permitting more fans in the stands in the wake of a federal judge’s ruling that tossed statewide pandemic limits on crowd size, although legislative Republicans on Wednesday lost an effort to enshrine local control of school sports into law.
+(AP) — Some Pennsylvania school districts are letting more fans in the stands after a federal judge’s ruling that tossed statewide pandemic limits on crowd size, although legislative Republicans on Wednesday lost an effort to enshrine local control of school sports into law.

+“Even when people get into those stands, there is certainly enough spacing in that stadium to keep everyone pretty well distanced,” she said.

+The Eastern Lancaster School District, meanwhile, will allow as many as 1,000 people into its stadium, and up to 148 for indoor events like girls volleyball.

-Like other districts, the Hempfield Area School District outside Pittsburgh intends to distribute two tickets to each football player, cheerleader and band member.
+The Hempfield Area School District outside Pittsburgh intends to distribute two tickets to each football player, cheerleader and band member.
 District officials estimate that will result in no more than 1,000 people in a stadium that holds about 6,000.
 Concession stands will be closed, and spectators won’t be allowed to mill about.
-The court ruling allows means that spectators will be allowed into girls volleyball games.

 “Safety, of course, is the first priority.
 We feel we can allow additional spectators while still maintaining 6 feet” of social distancing, said Tammy Wolicki, Hempfield’s superintendent of schools.
 “Our focus here is not to fill the stadium or to have the maximum number in attendance.”